What is Interlibrary Loan?

 How do I cancel my request if I no longer need the material?

-The first time you use Interlibrary Loan and Document Delivery you will be asked to register.
+The first time you use Interlibrary Loan and ScanIt you will be asked to register.
 This is a one-time registration.
-During your registration you will be asked to select your Interlibrary Loan unit: Olin Library, Mann Library, Law Library, Geneva Library or the Veterinary Library.
-The library you select will process your requests and be the pick-up location for your Interlibrary Loans.
+During your registration you will be asked to select your Interlibrary Loan unit: Olin Library or Law Library.
+Only Law School faculty, staff, and students should select the Law Library.
+All other schools should choose Olin Library.

 If you have any further questions or can't find what you need, please ask a librarian, or contact any Interlibrary Loan office directly.
 Staff are happy to answer any questions via e-mail, phone or in person.